watson-developer-cloud/community/watson-assistant/README.md

 ## IBM Cloud Functions integration <a id="actions"></a>

 You can import the [cloud-functions-echo](cloud-functions-echo.json) file to your Watson Assistant (Conversation) instance as a new workspace.
 The workspace contains a dialog with a node that calls the Cloud Functions echo action.
 You can use the "Try it out" pane in the tooling to see how it works.
 See [Making programmatic calls from a dialog node](https://console.bluemix.net/docs/services/conversation/dialog-actions.html) for more information.

+## Digressions <a id="digressions"></a>

+Import the [digression-showcase.json](digression-showcase.json) file to your Watson Assistant instance as a new workspace.
+The dialog is already populated with some nodes with different digression settings.
+Follow the steps in the [product documentation tutorial](https://console.bluemix.net/docs/services/conversation/tutorial-digressions.html) to test out some scenarios that show how digressions work.

 ## Multi-features <a id="adv-dialog1"></a>
 ### Two intents, handlers, pattern entities, counter